Data Protection Information

 If IP addresses are collected, they are immediately anonymized after collection by deleting the last number block.

-For more information about data protection at Wiredminds, please visit their website.
+For more information about data protection at Wiredminds, please visit the company’s website.

 We use so-called social media buttons (also called social media plug-ins) on our website.
-These are small buttons by means of which you may publish the contents of our website in your profile on social networks.
+These are small icons you can use to publish contents from our website on social networks under your own profile.

-If you activate such a button, a connection is established between our website and the social network.
-In addition to the contents in question, the operator of the social network also obtains additional, partly personal, information.
-For instance, it includes the fact that you are currently visiting our site.
+If you activate such an icon, a connection is established between our website and the social network.
+In addition to the contents in question, the operator of the social network obtains further, in part also personal information.
+For example, this includes the fact that you are currently visiting our site.

 The social media buttons are integrated using the so-called Shariff solution.
-This solution prevents a connection with a social network from being established just because you access a page with a social media button, without actually activating it.
-This means that information is sent to the social network only when you press the button.
+This solution prevents your device from establishing a link to the social network merely because you visit a website featuring a social media plug-in button without you having clicked on that button.
+This means that information is only transmitted to the social network when you activate the button.

 In part, information is transmitted to the parent company Facebook Inc., headquartered in the USA, to other Facebook-companies and external partners of Facebook, each of which may be located outside the European Union.
 Facebook utilizes standard contractual clauses approved by the European Commission and relies on the European Commission's adequacy decisions about certain countries.

-For the purpose and scope of data collection, further processing and use of data by Facebook as well as your related rights and configuration options for protecting your privacy, please refer to Facebook’s privacy policy.
+For the purpose and scope of data collection, further processing and use of data by Facebook as well as your related rights and configuration options for protecting your privacy, please refer to Facebook’s privacy policy at https://www.facebook.com/about/privacy/.

 Information is partly transferred to the parent company X Corp., headquartered in the USA, to other X-companies and external partners of X, each of which may be located outside the European Union.
 X utilizes standard contractual clauses approved by the European Commission and relies on your consent.

-For more information on data protection on Twitter, please refer to the X privacy statement.
+For more information on data protection on Twitter, please refer to the https://twitter.com/privacy.

 In part, information is transmitted to other NEW WORK-companies and external partners of NEW WORK, each of which may be located outside the European Union.
 NEW WORK utilizes standard contractual clauses approved by the European Commission or other appropriate safeguards as set forth in article 46 GDPR and relies on the European Commission's adequacy decisions about certain countries as well as your consent.

-For the purpose and scope of data collection, further processing and use of data by NEW WORK as well as your related rights and configuration options for protecting your privacy, please refer to XING’s privacy policy.
+For the purpose and scope of data collection, further processing and use of data by NEW WORK as well as your related rights and configuration options for protecting your privacy, please refer to XING’s privacy policy https://www.xing.com/privacy.

 In part, information is transmitted to the parent company LinkedIn Corporation, headquartered in the USA, to other LinkedIn-companies and external partners of LinkedIn, each of which may be located outside the European Union.
 LinkedIn utilizes standard contractual clauses approved by the European Commission.

-Further information on data protection on LinkedIn can be found in the company’s privacy policy.
+Further information on data protection on LinkedIn can be found in the company’s privacy policy at https://www.linkedin.com/legal/privacy-policy.

 7. YouTube